endless-sky/endless-sky-wiki/CreatingPlugins.md

 ### Editing data files

 When editing the game data, you should use a text editor that is designed for writing computer code.
-The data file format is represented by how indented each line is, so editing the data in a word processor like Microsoft Word or in a program like Notepad that does not support automatic indentation will be difficult and frustrating.
+The data file format is represented by how indented each line is, so **editing the data in a word processor like Microsoft Word or in a program like Notepad that does not support automatic indentation will be difficult and frustrating**.
 If you're on Windows, [Notepad++](https://notepad-plus-plus.org/) is a good, free text editor you can use.

 Plugins can contain any of the same data that the game's ordinary data files contain.
 If a data entry (e.g. a ship, a planet, etc.) is defined in a plugin, it overrides whatever was defined in the game data.
 If an image appears by the same name in a plugin and in the original game data, the image from the plugin is used.
 If two plugins define the same image or data, which one is used will depend on what order the plugins are loaded in, and currently there is no way to control that.
 (Eventually, there will be a preferences panel specifically devoted to plugins, which will list all available plugins and let you reorder or disable any of them, as well as showing a user-provided description of each plugin.)